-Since 2004 the operating partnership has sold most of its natural gas production to Williams Power Company, Inc. on a daily market price basis using a yearly contract that will continue through October 2008.
+Since 2004 the operating partnership has sold most of its natural gas production to a Williams entity (currently Williams Gas Marketing, Inc.) on a daily market price basis using a yearly contract that will continue through October 2009.
 The operating partnership frequently reviews alternative gas purchasers.
 We believe that the loss of Williams Power by the operating partnership or the loss of any single customer would not have a material adverse effect on us due to alternative purchasers.